tsani/jerrington.me/drafts/2023-01-30-defunctionalizating-continuations.md

 transformation that eliminates higher-order functions.
-It is based on the following observation: although there might be infinitely many possible functions one might pass to a higher-order function, there are only finitely many functions that are actually used in any given program.
+It is based on the following observation: although there might be infinitely many possible functions one might pass to a higher-order function, there are only finitely many functions that are _actually_ passed in any given program.
 Therefore, we can define a (finite) data type to represent our choice of function and we can define an interpreter for this data type that recovers the behaviour of the original function.

-One situation we might want to employ d17n as programmers is in networked applications.
+One situation we might want to employ d17n as programmers is in networked applications -- higher-order functions give us lots of expressive power, but we unfortunately can't send functions over the network!
 In fact, you might have already done this without realizing it.
-Higher-order functions give us lots of expressive power, but we unfortunately can't send functions over the network!
-So instead, we send a _representation_ of a function, and the receiving end interprets this representation to call the right function on its side.
-For example, we might send a string that identifies the function to call on the remote side.
+Rather than send a function, which as more or less impossible, we send some representation of a function that the remote side interprets to execute the function we wanted.
+The canonical example in web development is the use of a `return_to` URL parameter: when a user attemps to perform an action while not logged in, we redirect them to a login page with a `return_to` URL parameter.
+Once the user logs in, they are redirected to the URL stored in that parameter.
+That parameter is precisely a defunctionalized _continuation_.

+This article will demonstrate d17n first for the standard higher-order function `filter`, followed by a discussion of defunctionalized continuations.

+## Defunctionalizing `filter`

 Let's see d17n in action with an example.
 Suppose our program filters lists.